 To use your produce while it’s still fresh, you first have to remember that it’s there!
 It’s so easy to buy some fruits or veggies, stick them in the crisper drawer, and forget all about them until it’s too late.

-One way to make sure you track what you have is to purchase a mini magnetic erasable dry erase board and stick that to your refrigerator door.
+One way to ensure you track what you have is to purchase a mini magnetic erasable dry-erase board and stick it to your refrigerator door.
 (Most office supply shops carry these.)
 Use this whiteboard exclusively for tracking produce.
 Whenever you purchase fruits or vegetables, add them to the list along with the date by which you wish to consume them.

-When the produce has been used simply erase from the list.
+When the produce has been used, simply erase it from the list.
 Alternatively, if you have room in your fridge, you can pull your produce out of the crisper and put it on the shelves.
-You forfeit the humidity control but you gain visibility.
+You forfeit the humidity control, but you gain visibility.
 If you’re going to do this, you can mark your ideal “use by” date on each item with small strips of masking tape in addition to using a whiteboard.

 3. Ethylene Gas Precautions

-Ethylene is a gas released by some fruits and vegetables as they ripen, and it can cause certain other fruits and vegetables to get overripe, soft, or mealy.
+Ethylene is a gas released by some fruits and vegetables as they ripen.
+It can cause certain other fruits and vegetables to become overripe, soft, or mealy.
 The trick is to keep the ethylene “producers” away from the ethylene “sensitives.”

 In alphabetical order, the ethylene producers that you need to be aware of are apricots, avocados, bananas, cantaloupes and honeydew melons, kiwis, mangoes, nectarines, papayas, peaches, pears, plums, and finally, tomatoes.